 After discussing a work of art with your class, distribute notecards.
 Have each student write down a question they have about the artwork.
-Have students pass the notecard to another student, who then answers it.
-If they don't have an answer, have them write another guestion.
-Have students pass the notecards again, where the next student can either answer one of the questions or write an answer.
+Then they pass the notecard to another student, who then answers it.
+If they don't have an answer, they write another question.
+Students pass the notecards again; the next student can either answer one of the questions or write an answer.
 Repeat as many times as you would like.
 Lastly, take turns reading the questions and answers on the cards.